pateldhwani26/Documentation-with-R-Markdown/README.md

 Lets us run the code and show the graphs and charts that visualize the code.

-# Lets get strated with R Markdown
+# Lets get started with R Markdown

 * Step 1: Open - File
 * Step 2: Select - RMarkdown